National Healthy Soils Policy Network

 Contact: Pennie Vance

-Michael Fields Agricultural Institute (WI)
+Michael Fields Agricultural Institute

-Michael Fields Agricultural Institute's mission is to nurture the ecological, social and economic resiliency of food and farming systems through education, research, policy, and market development.
+Michael Fields Agricultural Institute's mission is to nurture the ecological, social and economic resilience of food and farming systems through education, research, policy, and market development.
 We envision an ever-creative cultural process in which farmers and consumers create agricultural landscapes with healthy regional systems of land use, food production and distribution.

 Contact: Margaret Krome

-Oregon Tilth (OR)
+Oregon Tilth

 Our goal is to capture the benefits — economic, environmental, and social — of sustainable food production and then share it with producers.
 We develop programs and services that make producing sustainable food possible.
 Furthermore, we serve as a trusted resource in a crowded landscape of food claims.